Xlient/tq-CSharp/levels/botnet/objectives/strings/description.md

 </ul>
 </div>

-As we've learned perviously the data type `String` is a collection of single characters (e.g 'p' 'o' 'p')  strung together to make a string (e.g "pop").
-You can access or modify an individual character in a string by its index by using  index `[]` operator  ( Note: indexes are 0 based )
+As we've learned perviously the data type `string` is a collection of single characters (e.g 'p' 'o' 'p')  strung together to make a string (e.g "pop").
+You can access or modify an individual character in a string by its index using the index `[]` operator  ( Note: indexes are 0 based )
 ```cs
  string example1 = "pop";
  char letter = example[0];